Rajkapoor393/Machine-Learning/README.md

 - Random Forest Regression
 - Ridge and Lasso Regression

+# Evaluating Regression Models Performance
+- The pros and The cons of each model

 # part 3 Classification
 - Logistic Regression
 - K-Nearest Neighbors (K-NN)